 Connecting with the community

 Much of our community is active on various discord servers.
 Here is a link to the public I Wanna Community Discord server.
 Many streamers also have their own very active discords - look in their Twitch channel descriptions!
 We also have a few discords for community events, like contests and marathons.
+We did have a forum, but in 2019 it was archived.
+You can browse it here.

 Choosing which games to play